ibm-cloud-docs/billing-usage/manage_billing.md

 ## Managing payment methods for new US-based Pay-As-You-Go accounts with credit card billing
 {: #manage-paygo-us-account}

-If you're a new Pay-As-You-Go account owner located in the US and you are paying with a credit card, you can replace your current card with a new one or edit the details of an existing card.
+If you're a new Pay-As-You-Go account owner that is located in the US and you are paying with a credit card, you can replace your current card with a new one or edit the details of an existing card.
 In either case, you manage your credit card from the [Payments](/billing/payments) page in the {{site.data.keyword.cloud_notm}} console.

 Complete the following steps to replace your existing credit card with a new one: